July 1, 2014 – June 30, 2016

 For post-tenure promotion reviews, the following will apply:

-e) Where a non periodic review does not result in a promotion, the review will be deemed to be a periodic review for the purpose of determining the timing of the next periodic review.
+f) Where a non periodic review does not result in a recommendation by the Dean, the review will be deemed to be a periodic review for the purpose of determining the timing of the next periodic review.

-f) If a review is conducted, a review will not be conducted in the following year.
+g) If a post-tenure promotion review is conducted, a review will not be conducted in the following year.

 “Cause” for the purpose of dismissal means incompetence, gross misconduct, or refusal or unjustifiable failure to carry out one’s reasonable duties.
 “Cause”, for the purpose of suspension or disciplinary measures is understood to be less than is required to be shown for dismissal, but no dismissal, suspension or discipline shall be sustained unless the University can show just cause;